Friday, October 24 |

 8

-Ruth H. Bloch, University of California at Los Angeles
+Ruth H. Bloch, University of California, Los Angeles

 Naomi R. Lamoreaux, Yale University and NBER